Sebasssssss/BackgroundRemoval/README.md

-Sure, here's an example README.md file for a project using Cloudinary AI to remove background from images, Svelte, and TypeScript:

 # Background Remover

 This is a web application that uses Cloudinary's AI to remove the background from images.
 It is built with Svelte and TypeScript.